Justin Bieber Doesn’t Want Alleged Racial Slur Incident Used Against Him In Upcoming Trial For Egging Lawsuit

-Justin Bieber might be relishing in engagement bliss with new fiancé Hailey Baldwin, but the singer’s legal woes still loom over his head.
+Justin Bieber might be relishing in engagement bliss with his new fiancé, Hailey Baldwin, but the singer’s legal woes still loom over his head.
 The “Sorry” singer, 24, is facing an upcoming trial for the egging lawsuit his neighbors filed against him back in 2014.
 According to recent court documents obtained by The Blast, there are certain things Bieber and his lawyers would prefer were left out of the case, including his involvement in a street fight back in 2016 where he allegedly belted out a racial slur.

-Bieber’s infamous egging lawsuit came about when the “What Do You Mean?” singer egged his former neighbor, Jeffrey Schwartz’s house back in 2014.
-He was forced to fork over $80,000 to cover the damages his act of vandalism caused to his former neighbors house.
+Bieber’s infamous egging lawsuit came about when the “What Do You Mean?” singer egged the house of his former neighbor, Jeffrey Schwartz, back in 2014.
+Bieber was forced to pay $80,000 to cover the damages his act of vandalism caused to his former neighbor’s home.
 However, after covering the cost for repairs, Bieber was then slammed with a lawsuit as Schwartz demanded the “Never Say Never” singer fork over more money, citing “emotional distress” caused as a result of the vast media coverage following the incident.

 In the obtained court documents, Bieber’s lawyers drew up a list of various topics they and Bieber want left out of the courtroom during the egging hearing.